MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-network-settings-on-a-VMware-ESX-host-in-VMM.md

 ms.assetid: c391296f-7c63-4e56-9597-92d4616c4fc2
 ---
 # How to configure network settings on a VMware ESX host in VMM
-You can use the following procedures to configure logical network settings on a VMware ESX host in [!INCLUDE[vmm12sp1_long](../../includes/vmm12sp1_long_md.md)], and to view compliance information for physical network adapters on the host.
+You can use the following procedures to configure logical network settings on a VMware ESX host in Virtual Machine Manager \(VMM\), and to view compliance information for physical network adapters on the host.

 To make logical networks available to virtual machines on an external virtual network, you must associate logical networks with physical network adapters on the ESX host.
 Compliance information indicates whether all IP subnets and VLANs that are included in the network site that is associated with a logical network are assigned to the physical network adapter.

 ## Prerequisites
 Before you begin these procedures, make sure that the following prerequisites are met:

--   In the [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] console, you must have already configured the logical networks that you want to associate with the physical network adapter.
+-   In the VMM console, you must have already configured the logical networks that you want to associate with the physical network adapter.
 For more information, see [How to create a logical network and IP address pools in VMM](How-to-create-a-logical-network-and-IP-address-pools-in-VMM.md).

     > [!NOTE]
-    > By default, when you add a host to [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] management, [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] automatically creates logical networks on host physical network adapters that do not have logical networks defined.
+    > By default, when you add a host to VMM management, VMM automatically creates logical networks on host physical network adapters that do not have logical networks defined.
 For an ESX host, the default behavior is to create logical networks that match the virtual network switch name.
 For more information about the default behavior, see [How to configure global network settings in VMM](How-to-configure-global-network-settings-in-VMM.md).

 -   If the logical network has associated network sites, one or more of the network sites must be scoped to the host group where the ESX host resides.

 > [!IMPORTANT]
-> [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] does not automatically create port groups on ESX hosts.
+> VMM does not automatically create port groups on ESX hosts.
 Therefore, for logical networks and associated network sites, you must use vCenter Server to configure port groups with the necessary VLANs that correspond to the network sites.

 #### To associate logical networks with a physical network adapter \(for an external virtual network\)